BrentLab/Dual_Threshold_Optimization/README.md

 ```
 Required arguments:
 - Same as above, except:
-- `--random True` Use 'True' for running DTO on randomized input data.
+- `--random True` Use 'True' for running DTO on randomized input data 1000 times.
 The DTO results on randomized data is used to create an empirical null distribution.
 - `--sbatch_loc <output_dir>/random_models/` Make a new output directory for null model output.

 #### 3. Summarize DTO results